 We have observed all of this happening in our time too.
 And it simply constitutes further evidence for the truth of God’s word.

 Meet Jesus EVERYWHERE

-What do I do if I want to meet Jesus?
-Once I've paid attention to these many facts, how do I start a real relationship with Jesus?
+What if I want to meet Jesus?
+Once I've recognised the veracity of these many facts, how do I start a real relationship with Jesus?

 Simply tell the ever-present spirit of Jesus that you want to do things his way from now on, and ask him to show you what that is.

 2 - LOOK & Listen for his answers.

 Some places to look are obvious: read the Bible, and ask other Christians about what is already very clear, that he is likely to do with you.